 Whitaker’s comments are in dark green with the Director General’s remarks in pale green:

-As time went on the information provided to me appeared more and more true when it became clear that Whitaker was struggling trying to get the pieces of the OPCW puzzle to fit.
+As time went on and as the information provided to me appeared more and more true, it also became clear that Whitaker was struggling trying to get the pieces of the OPCW puzzle to fit.
 Often being caught on the hop on Twitter as events unfolded before he knew about them he could be seen hurriedly scraping together blog posts that simply rehashed old claims made by the chemical staging denialism forum.
 In a nut-shell, his claims amounted to everything being the fault of “Russia”, “conspiracy theorists” and “Assad apologists”.

 In this report I will look a bit closer at some of his claims, and how he fact-shifts the data to try and make it fit with his predetermined conclusions.

 In preparing this report I referred to statements that Brain has made on Twitter and to the content of his blog posts.

 I offered Brian a “right to reply” which, at the time of publishing, he has not accepted.
 So I will proceed on the grounds he has been given plenty of time to defend himself.